 Unitary Status Plan (USP) The USP is a federal-court mandated plan to guide TUSD in its efforts to achieve "unitary status" by eliminating the vestiges of a "dual-system" that operated until the 1950s.
-The USP stems from a federal school desegregation court case called Fisher-Mendoza v.
-TUSD.
-The Parties and Special Master parties to the case include TUSD, two plaintiffs groups representing African American and Latino students respectively, and the United States of America, represented by the Department There is a court-appointed "Special Master" who oversees implementation, including monitoring and reporting, on behalf of the federal court.
-Advanced USP Section V(A) identifies TUSD's GATE Programs, Advanced Academic Courses (AP, Pre-AP, Learning Dual-Credit), and UHS as ALEs.
-These are areas where there has been historically low African Experiences American and Latino student participation in comparison to the percentages of the TUSD as a whole.
-(ALEs)
+Parties and Special Master The USP stems from a federal school desegregation court case called Fisher-Mendoza v.
+TUSD .
+The parties to the case include TUSD, two plaintiffs groups representing African American and Latino students respectively, and the United States of America, represented by the Department of Justice.
+There is a court-appointed "Special Master" who oversees implementation, including monitoring and reporting, on behalf of the federal court.
+Advanced Learning Experiences (ALEs) USP Section V(A) identifies TUSD's GATE Programs, Advanced Academic Courses (AP, Pre-AP, Dual-Credit), and UHS as ALEs.
+These are areas where there has been historically low African American and Latino student participation in comparison to the percentages of the TUSD as a whole.